Evidence-Based EFT

-Clinical Emotional Freedom Techniques (Clinical EFT) or Evidence-Based EFT (EB-EFT) is a self-applied stress reduction technique using elements of exposure and cognitive therapy, with physical stimulation of acupuncture points.
+Evidence-Based EFT (EBEFT) is a self-applied stress reduction technique using elements of exposure and cognitive therapy, with physical stimulation of acupuncture points.
 It is often referred to as ‘tapping’ as it uses a two-finger tapping process on these points.

 The mechanisms behind EFT include the deactivation of the amygdala (the area of the brain that is associated with stress responses), the hippocampus (the area of the brain that is associated with aspects of memory storage), as well as improving functioning of aspects of the nervous system.

-Research on gene expression indicates Clinical EFT helps to down-regulate genes associated with the stress response, and up-regulate or improve immune functioning.
+Research on gene expression indicates EBEFT helps to down-regulate genes associated with the stress response, and up-regulate or improve immune functioning.

 With over 100 outcome studies completed, there is now a growing body of evidence of the effectiveness that EFT has in treating a range of presenting issues such as phobias, Post Traumatic Stress Disorder, anxiety, depression, chronic pain conditions, and broader emotional regulation.

-To find out more about clinical EFT click on the links below:
+To find out more about EB-EFT click on the links below:

 Services